Coast Guard, DHS.

 To view documents mentioned in this preamble as being available in the docket, go to https://www.regulations.gov, type USCG-2020-0001 in the “SEARCH” box and click “SEARCH.”
 Click on Open Docket Folder on the line associated with this rule.

 You may submit comments identified by docket number USCG-2020-0001 using the Federal eRulemaking Portal at https://www.regulations.gov.
 See the “Public Participation and Request for Comments” portion of the SUPPLEMENTARY INFORMATION section for further instructions on submitting comments.

 FOR FURTHER INFORMATION CONTACT:

-If you have questions about this rulemaking, call or email Petty Officer Edmund Ofalt, U.S. Coast Guard Sector Delaware Bay, Waterways Management Branch; telephone (215) 271-4889, email Edmund.J.Ofalt@uscg.mil.
+If you have questions on this rule, call or email Petty Officer Edmund Ofalt, Waterways Management Branch, U.S. Coast Guard Sector Delaware Bay; telephone (215) 271-4889, email Edmund.J.Ofalt@uscg.mil.

 End Further Info

 I. Table of Abbreviations